irrdnet/irrd/docs/admins/migrating-legacy-irrd.rst

   which are therefore all returned.
 IRRd version 4 ensures that this bug can not occur, and therefore will not return these duplicates.
 This particularly affected the ARIN-WHOIS and RPKI sources.
+* Prefixes returned for ``!i`` queries on route sets may be different.
+  By default, the response includes all IPv4 and IPv6 prefixes listed in `members`, `mp-members` and those referenced with `member-of`/`mbrs-by-ref`.
+  In some legacy versions of IRRd, this would only return IPv4 prefixes, and also ignore IPv4 prefixes in `mp-members` attributes.
+  Some compatibility with these versions is provided with the ``compatibility.ipv4_only_route_set_members`` setting, which will limit the response to only include IPv4 prefixes.
+However, this will also include IPv4 prefixes listed in `mp-members`.
+Therefore, responses may still differ.
+* ``!i6`` queries are not supported, as they were partially broken in previous IRRd versions.

 Other known changes